PageRank: Other applications

 PageRank has been used to rank spaces or streets to predict how many people (pedestrians or vehicles) come to the individual spaces or streets.
 In lexical semantics it has been used to perform Word Sense Disambiguation, Semantic similarity, and also to automatically rank WordNet synsets according to how strongly they possess a given semantic property, such as positivity or negativity.

+How a traffic system changes its operational mode can be described by transitions between quasi-stationary states in correlation structures of traffic flow.
+PageRank has been used to identify and explore the dominant states among these quasi-stationary states in traffic systems.

 nofollow

 In early 2005, Google implemented a new value, "nofollow", for the rel attribute of HTML link and anchor elements, so that website developers and bloggers can make links that Google will not consider for the purposes of PageRank—they are links that no longer constitute a "vote" in the PageRank system.
 The nofollow relationship was added in an attempt to help combat spamdexing.